amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 It's interesting to consider how the plan itself may be cached, because that is where the problems with partitioned tables that I want to talk about can be traced to.
 The backend code relies on the plancache module which hosts the plan caching logic.
-When presented with the parse tree of a query and the set of parameter values provided in `EXECUTE`, its job is to figure out if a plan matching the query already exists and if one does, check if it's still valid by acquiring read locks all the relations that it scans.
-If any of the relations has changed since the plan was created, this validation steps detects those changes and triggers replanning.
+When presented with the parse tree of a query, its job is to figure out if a plan matching the query already exists and if one does, check if it's still valid by acquiring read locks all the relations that it scans.
+If any of the relations has changed since the plan was created, this validation step detects those changes and triggers replanning.

 An important bit about such a cached plan is that plancache does not pass the parameter values that the `EXECUTE` would have provided to the planner, so it is a *generic*